Robyque/DistroCustomizations/README.md

-#LTOS
-An install script with basic and minimal install and system maintenance included
+Simple script with a lot of functions.